 To overcome darkness with light, Christians are called to imitate Christ's character through relationships that reflect the character of Christ to people around us.
 See, e.g., 1 Corinthians 4:16, 1 Corinthians 11:1, 2 Thessalonians 3:9, Hebrews 6:12, Hebrews 13:7, and 3 John 11.

 Reflecting Christ's character1 starts with understanding2 and following Him.3 The character of Jesus in the New Covenant reflects God as seen throughout covenants in the Old Testament.
-These covenants show a consistent pattern of six elements in the same sequence, as explained in a graph at the end of the chapter.4 This book will explain the six covenantal elements with biblical references and provide practical examples of successful business enterprises defined by covenantal relationships
+These covenants show a consistent pattern of six elements in the same sequence, as explained in endnote 4 at the end of this executive summary.4 This book will explain the six covenantal elements with biblical references and provide practical examples of successful business enterprises defined by covenantal relationships

 The six elements of the divine covenants will be explained with 16 chapters, as shown on the chart below.
 The chapters are organized into six sections that begin with a brief summary of how each section helps the reader reflect a different dimension of divine character.